 The first step of preparing for next year’s finances: understand your current financial situation.
 This is the easiest part of the process since it doesn’t involve any changes.
 You are simply getting a clear picture of where your money is going.
 Once you have this established, there are several steps and changes you can make to reduce your taxable income before the end of the year.

 A health savings account (HSA) with a high-deductible health plan can also be a savings vehicle.
-You can contribute up to $3,450 for an individual and $6,900 for a family, plus an additional $1,000 if you are 55 or older.
-You have until April 15 of the following year to fund your HSA.
+You can contribute up to $3,850 for an individual and $7,750 for a family, plus an additional $1,000 if you are 55 or older.
+For tax year 2023, you can make contributions up until April 15, 2024.

 HSAs can be excellent financial planning tools, as contributions are tax-deductible, which reduces your current taxable income, and withdrawals are tax-free if they’re used to pay for qualifying medical expenses.
 Plus, even if you change employers or health insurance, any unused money rolls over.